Daddy's Home (2015)

 96 min., rated PG-13.

 "Daddy's Home" upholds the tired tradition of silly comedies that pit two different people against one another.
 You know the premise: petty adults who should know better wage a war.
 There were glimmers of hope and possibility here for a subversive black comedy or some light, wacky fun, but it uncomfortably lands somewhere in between family-friendly slapstick and an R-rated raunchfest with heartwarming hugs in the end.
-It's as if the film was intended to be rude with a capital R but then wanted to fill a Christmas release slot for families.
+It's as if the film was intended to be rude with a capital R but then had to fill a Christmas release slot for families.
 Will Ferrell and Mark Wahlberg still do have some of the comedic chemistry they shared in 2010's buddy-cop action comedy "The Other Guys," but all writer-director Sean Anders ("Horrible Bosses 2," "That's My Boy") and co-scribes Brian Burns and John Morris ("We're the Millers," "Dumb and Dumber To") come up with is a tolerable but tame and inconsequential time-waster.

 Optimistic, mild-mannered smooth-jazz radio executive Brad Whitaker (Ferrell) tries his best to be a loving stepfather to the two children of wife Sara (Linda Cardellini).
 He can't have his own children due to an accident with a dental X-ray machine, but after finally making progress with Megan (Scarlett Estevez) and Dylan (Owen Vaccaro), Brad feels threatened when black-ops bad boy Dusty Mayron (Wahlberg), Sara's ex-husband and the biological father of her kids, comes to town.
 He's muscular and handy but not domestically responsible, one of the reasons Sara left him and needed a man like Brad, and the war between Dusty and Brad is immediately on.
 Dusty tries to pick up where he left off, being the "cool dad," but Brad isn't about to back down so easily.
 Can they learn to be co-dads?